Apartments, Temporary Accommodation, and WIFI

 Check if your visa has your NIE information.

-For those that do not have a NIE, you can try to receive it by requesting information from your local Oficina Extranjería.
+For those that do not have a NIE, you can receive it by requesting information from your local Oficina Extranjería or from the consulate where you got your visa.

 How to Request Your NIE

-I highly highly highly recommend getting an official rental contract.
-It protects you from shady business by the landlord.
+I highly highly highly recommend getting an official rental contract and being able to empadronarse.
+It protects you from shady business by the landlord, and it’s required for other bureaucratic steps.

 Some landlords ask that you pay cash.
 My landlord in Madrid requested that we don’t label bank transfers as “Rent”.
 She also never signed the rental contract.
 Instead, I used a paid utility bill to get my empadronamiento.